NewFormat logo

 • "W3C recommends that the only thing that is required

-• "The basis for determining conformance to WCAG 2.x is
+• "The basis for determining conformance to WCAG 2

 (that is, not required, non-normative)."